dart-archive/polymer_elements/README.md

  * The elements are wrapped with Dart proxy classes, making them easier to interact with from Dart apps.

-You can find out more about iron elements here: https://elements.polymer-project.org/
+You can find out more about Polymer elements here: https://elements.polymer-project.org/